Home Blog Design SOLID, CUPID & GRASP – three (more) principles that every developer should know about

 CUPID principles have the same basic philosophy as SOLID: when coding, think about the people who will come after you.
 The idea is that when some future developer has to dive into your code, they find it easy to understand, navigate, and update – Dan North refers to this as “joyful software”!

-SOLID vs. CUPID - Is the new always better?
+SOLID vs. CUPID - is the new always better?

 Given that CUPID is a response to SOLID (and in some ways, its antithesis) it makes sense to take a moment to compare the two…